Dog Seat Harness for Car: Fit Checks Before Driving

 A travel harness is not the same as a walking harness

 A walking harness can be comfortable for daily leash use and still be the wrong choice for vehicle restraint.
-A car harness should be designed to work with a travel restraint setup and keep the dog positioned more predictably in the rear seat.
-It should not be judged only by padding or by how easy it is to put on before a walk.
+A dog seat harness for car use should be designed to work with a rear-seat restraint setup and keep the dog positioned more predictably.
+It should not be judged only by padding, style, or how easy it is to put on before a walk.

 It should reduce roaming, not create false confidence